© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval fishpond complex, 80m south west of Manor House is a scheduled monument protected by Historic England under reference 1018582.
 View the official record →

-The Medieval fishpond complex, located 80 metres south west of the Manor House in Lincolnshire, is a scheduled ancient monument comprising a series of interconnected water management features characteristic of high medieval estate management.
+This medieval fishpond complex, located 80 metres south west of the Manor House in Lincolnshire, represents a significant element of manorial agricultural infrastructure dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018582.

 Medieval fishpond complex, 80m south west of Manor House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018582.